Harrywang18/AIVideoFaceSwap/README.md

 This is about to input a given video and two human faces(A and B), swap all face A in the video to B.

 ### Preparations
+#### Bring the header files to /usr/include
+* Remember to bring the header files to /usr/include:
+* dir: glad and KHR

 #### Convert a list of images to a video (by OpenCV)
 * Use cv::VideoWriter to convert the images to a video
 * The file names of the images are based on the ascending-sequence: 1.png 2.png ...
 500.png